mhtjsh/Basic_Bioinformatics/Season_2.md

 print(HammingDistance(seq1, seq2))
 ```

-Output of which is ``37``
+Output of which is ``43``

 💡 Key Concept of ``HammingFunction`` is:
 1. It iterate over the position of both the sequences
 2. Compare the corresponding characters at each position.
 3. If the characters differ, increment the counter.
-4. Output ie. ``37`` shows that the two sequences differs at 37 positions, which shows that there are 37 mutations in the between the DNA sequence.
+4. The output ``43`` shows that the two sequences differs at 43 positions, which shows that there are 43 single nucleotide mutations between the DNA sequences.

 ### 🐍 Ep 5 Approximate Pattern Matching in DNA Sequences